cyberknight777/hugo-stuff/content/instructions/cancunf.md

 If the phone is new, you would have to wait for 7 days before you can enable that toggle as it will be greyed out.

-To enable the Developer Options page, you would need to go to About Phone -> Device Details and Tap on the Build number for 7 times in the Settings app.
+To enable the Developer Options page, you would need to go to About Phone -> Device Identifiers and Tap on the Build number for 7 times in the Settings app.

 ### Getting Device ID